I was asked to create a work of art to grace the book cover of the final collection of poems written by Reetika Vazirani (1962-2003). The poet was

 Size, 8.50 x 11 inches

-I created the Front Cover design art of a second publication on the topic of perfume and scent bottle objects d' art.
+I created the Front Cover design art of a second publication on the topic of perfume and scent bottle objets d' art.
 The final art measures 11 x 8.50 inches.
 My calligraphy for the book's title and name of author was written by hand.
 On paper I composeded using a flexible pointed pen, and black sumi ink.
 The English Round Hand was the dominant commercial script of handwriting used by businessmen and women from the seventeenth century through the nineteenth century.

 of Trade Designs' Registry for copyright protection.